 Another optimization is the selection of the data receipt mode.
 The OPC client can decide if it'll receive the data automatically (and thus it wants the OPC server to sent it the data values that were changed) or if it wants to control the data itself (read and write to the OPC server on a request).

 If the OPC client is to receive the data automatically, then it must enable the update for the group (see the Parameters page and the Update property).
 If the update is enabled, then the OPC server sends changed data values of this group automatically to the client.
 The update can be further optimized by setting the parameters: the minimum update rate and the dead band (See property: UpdateRate and Deadband property).
 It means that the OPC server won't sent the data to the client faster that it is defined in the minimum update rate and it won't sent the data if the change of the value is less than the dead band (the change from the last sent value to the client is meant).

 If the OPC client is to read and write to the OPC server itself, then it is advisable to disable the automatic update.
-It is possible otherwise to leave the automatic update switched on and whilst for example to write but it could happen on this combination that before the client writes the required value to the OPC server, this value is updated from the server and thus the value that is already on the OPC server, will be written to it.
+It is possible to leave the automatic update activated while writing, but this combination may cause that before the client writes the required value to the OPC server, this value is updated from the server.
+This means that the value being written into the OPC server is already there.

 For similar reasons it is often desirable - if you want to read the items and to write into them at the same time - rather to create two OPC groups (two PmOpcClientData objects).
 One group will be determined for reading and the other for writing.
 Thus the real value states can be better controlled.